DeaPutriAnthoni/Notes-App/README.md

 # 📝 My Notes App

 **My Notes App** is a beautifully crafted note-taking web application that allows users to add, search, and organize their personal notes in a dynamic and responsive layout.
 This project showcases the use of **Web Components** and **modular JavaScript** for building scalable front-end features without relying on external frameworks.
+Using RESTful API for its database, where it can fetch and do Asynchronous JavaScript Request.

 ---